sichensong-99/Analysis-Projects/PROJECT: REAL-TIME INSIGHTS FROM SOCIAL MEDIA DATA.md

 You can just use WW_trends[0]['trends']and US_trends[0]['trends'] for iterations to get the names because the trends objects are lists with only one element.

-### Step 3:
+### Step 3: Find the intersection

-After listing the name lists, we are trying to find the intersection between twp sets.
+After listing the name lists, we are trying to find the intersection between twO sets.

 ![twitter-task3-3](https://github.com/sichensong-99/My-Analysis-Projects/blob/master/Pics/twitter-task3-3.png)